 You can compare the execution plan of an optimally performing SQL statement to the plan of the statement when it performs suboptimally.
 This comparison, along with information such as changes in data volumes, can help identify causes of performance degradation.

 Absence of SQL access structures, such as indexes and materialized views, is a typical reason for suboptimal SQL performance.
 The optimal set of access structures can improve SQL performance by orders of magnitude.

 Stale optimizer statistics

-Stale statistics on a table do not accurately reflect the table data.
-Without accurate optimizer statistics, the optimizer can make decisions based on faulty information and generate suboptimal execution plans.
+DBMS_STATS can become stale when the statistics maintenance operations, either automatic or manual, cannot keep up with the changes to the table data caused by DML.
+Because stale statistics on a table do not accurately reflect the table data, the optimizer can make decisions based on faulty information and generate suboptimal execution plans.

 Suboptimal performance might be connected with memory, I/O, and CPU problems.

 The scope of the solution must match the scope of the problem.
 Consider a problem at the database level and a problem at the statement level.
 For example, the shared pool is too small, which causes cursors to age out quickly, which in turn causes many hard parses (see "Shared Pool Check").
 Using an initialization parameter to increase the shared pool size fixes the problem at the database level and improves performance for all sessions.
 However, if a single SQL statement is not using a helpful index, then changing the optimizer initialization parameters for the entire database could harm overall performance.
 If a single SQL statement has a problem, then an appropriately scoped solution addresses just this problem with this statement.

 Implementing corrective actions for suboptimally performing SQL statements